Prices, Profits, Proxies, and Production: Recoverability of Restricted Profit Function

 It is well-known that the firm problem admits a representative agent, and in principle this observation can be used to recover a \textit{representative agent} restricted profit function.
 Even a representative agent analysis here is nontrivial because of challenging selection/simultaneity issues discussed previously.
 Here, we wish to recover not only a representative agent restricted profit function, but also recover the heterogeneous structural restricted profit functions.
 Recovering heterogeneous structural functions allows us to a conduct rich counterfactual analysis concerning how different types of firms are differentially affected by a policy.

 To get traction on this problem, we assume firms are rankable in terms of productivity.
 We think of heterogeneous productivity as an ability to produce more with a given level of inputs (or produce the same output using lower levels of inputs).
-In other words, the production set of a firm with lower value of $\e$ is a subset of the production set with a higher value of $\e$ (see Figure~\ref{fig:nested sets}).
+In other words, the production set of a firm with lower value of productivity is a subset of the production set of a firm with a higher productivity (see Figure~\ref{fig:nested sets}).
 Note that $\Y_r(\yr,\e)\subseteq\Y_r(\yr,\tilde\e)$ if and only if $\pi_r(\yr,\pu,\e)\leq \pi_r(\yr,\pu,\tilde\e)$ for all $\pu$.
 This means that more productive firms have access to a bigger set of production possibilities, and will make more profits or pay lower costs given prices.
 We formalize this monotonicity by the following ranking assumption on the restricted profit function.

-\begin{assumption}[Strict Monotonicity] For every $\yr$, $\pu$, $\e$, and $\tilde\e$ in the support, if $\e<\tilde\e$, then $\pi_r(\yr,\pu,\e)<\pi_r(\yr,\pu,\tilde\e)$. \end{assumption} Assumption~\ref{assm:strict monot} is satisfied in many settings.
+\begin{assumption}[Strict Monotonicity] For every $\yr$, $\pu$, $\e$, and $\tilde\e$ in the support, if $\e<\tilde\e$, then $\pi_r(\yr,\pu,\e)<\pi_r(\yr,\pu,\tilde\e)$. \end{assumption} Strict monotonicity of structural functions has been considered previously in e.g. \citet{matzkin2003nonparametric}.
+Assumption~\ref{assm:strict monot} is satisfied in many settings.
 For instance, it is satisfied in a standard single output production function setting with Hicks-neutral productivity.
 To be more specific, let the single output be $y_o$ and let inputs be $l$ and $k$, interpreted as labor and capital.
 Then the set $\Y(\e)$ is described by tuples $(y_o, -l, -k)$ that satisfy $y_o \leq f(l, k, \e)$, where $f$ is the production function.
-If $f(l,k,\e) = A(e) \bar{f}(l,k)$ for some nonnegative, strictly increasing function $A$, and $\bar{f}$ is always nonnegative strictly convex function, then $f(l, k, \e)$ is strictly increasing in $\e$.
+If $f(l,k,\e) = A(e) \bar{f}(l,k)$ for some nonnegative, strictly increasing function $A$, and $\bar{f}$ is a nonnegative strictly convex function, then $f(l, k, \e)$ is strictly increasing in $\e$.
 In this case, $\pi(\p,\cdot)$ satisfies Assumption~\ref{assm:strict monot}.